ananta-01verma/ananta-01verma/README.md

 <h1 align="center">Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">, I am Ananta Verma</h1>
 <h3 align="center">An enthusiastic Computer Science Student</h3>

-- 🔭 I’m currently working on App Development
+- 🔭 I’m currently working on Full stack Development
 - 🌱 I’m currently learning more about **App Development and DSA**
 - 📚 *I love to explore new technologies in the world of Tech*
 - 📫 How to reach me: